Kyle Atwood is a published horror author who plays too many video games and watches too many horror movies to be of sound mind.

 Alright, enough of that, on with the list!

-One of the reasons why Bruce's fans love him so much is because he doesn't take himself too seriously,
+One of the reasons why Campbell's fans love him so much is because he doesn't take himself too seriously.

 It's good fun, plain and simple.